 Broccoli and Brussels sprouts contain 'choline'.
 The body uses choline to make a substance called 'acetylcholine'.
 Acetylcholine is a critical neurotransmitter which is heavily involved in the function of the brain and body.
 Without enough acetylcholine, our memory and body's movement are severely impacted.

-Choline is found in eggs, meat and dairy, and while it is found in some vegetables, it's harder to gain sufficient levels of choline on a low-meat or plant-based diet.
-You may enjoy 'Mistakes to avoid on a plant-based diet'.
+Choline is found in eggs, meat and dairy, and while it is found in some vegetables, it's a lot harder to gain sufficient levels of choline on a low-meat or plant-based diet.
+You may also enjoy 'Mistakes to avoid on a plant-based diet'.

 If you have a low meat diet, make a conscious effort to consume lots of choline-rich foods including broccoli, Brussels sprouts, chickpeas, lentils, and soya milk.
 Choline supplementation, or supplements with 'Phosphatidylserine', which is a superior form of Choline, provides daily support for your brain health.
 You can learn more in 'The benefits of choline and where to find it'.